dotnet-presentations/eshop-app-workshop/labs/5-Add-Checkout/README.md

     builder.AddNpgsqlDbContext<OrderingDbContext>("OrderingDB");
     ```

-1. Create a new file called `OrderingApi.cs` and define a static class inside of it called `OrderingApi` in the `Microsoft.AspNetCore.Builder` namespace:
+1. Create a new file called `OrdersApi.cs` and define a static class inside of it called `OrderingApi` in the `Microsoft.AspNetCore.Builder` namespace:

     ```csharp
     namespace Microsoft.AspNetCore.Builder;